ArtifexSoftware/mupdfpy-julian/README.md

 && ./setup.py install`), but it's not clear whether `_extra.so` (which contains C++ code that uses the MuPDF C++ API) would get access to `libmupdf.so` and `libmupdfcpp.so`.

+## Changelog

+**Latest**:

+**2023-03-30**:

+* Passes all PyMuPDF tests on Unix and Windows, using MuPDF branch master.
+* Updated with PyMuPDF code changes as of 2023-03-30.
+* Uses pipcl.py's new support for building extension modules.
+* Added doctest to pipcl.py.
+* Added support for building extension modules to pipcl.py.

+**2023-01-20**:

+* Simplified build/install instructions and added example commands for windows.
+* Installing with `pip` will now install `libclang` and `swig` automatically.
+* Removed unnecessary `WeakValueDictionary` code.
+* Some code cleanup.

+**2023-01-17**:

+* Added support for Windows.
+* Pass all PyMuPDF tests on Windows.
+* Added optimised tracetext device implemented in C++.
+* Moved all global trace_device state into individual devices.

+**2023-01-13**:
+* Added Story support.

+**2023-01-04**:

+* Recommend using pip to install libclang and swig, to simplify installation.
+* warn if incomplete fitz/ directory is in cwd

+## License

+SPDX-License-Identifier: GPL-3.0-only